xue2sheng/SoftwareChallenge/TESTING.md

 	cmake --build .
 	ctest

-If you want to launch it directly in order to obtain more details, provided you're in that *build/test* folder:
+If you want to launch it directly in order to obtain more details, provided you're in that *build* folder:

+	./test/test* --use-colour yes --success

+## macOS

+Provided you got update your macOS box with latest apple clang c++ compiler (>= 9.1.0) and needed tools, as CMake (>= 3.11.4), maybe through Homebrew or similar, the very same Linux commands:

+	mkdir -p build
-	cd test
+	cd build
+	cmake ..
+	cmake --build .
+	ctest

+If you want to launch it directly in order to obtain more details, provided you're in that *build* folder:

-	./test* --use-colour yes --success
+	./test/test* --use-colour yes --success